Kumaken/movie-chatbot/README.md

 EX: Tell me about Doraemon, Give me info on Avengers, I wanna know about Star Wars.

 ALSO: Moviebot can give you some random movie suggestion based on genres!
-Simply do:
-EX: rec GNRhorror, recommend GNRwestern, recommend me GNRromance
+Simply do: rec GNRhorror, recommend GNRwestern, recommend me GNRromance (GNR stands for Genre and identification for bot to send you recommendations)

 ## --TOOLS--
 - DialogFlow - A Google-owned developer of human–computer interaction technologies based on natural language conversations